Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Estimation of parameters from data

 As for the first set, we want to obtain the mean and the coefficient of variation of the times between division of the bacteria thanks to our method.
-As we have a coefficient of proportionality between the number of cells and the intensity of fluorescence, eigenvalues remain the same in both setting.
+As the relationship between the number of cells and the fluorescence intensity is linear, the eigenvalues remain the same in both settings.
 Thus, if we detect the oscillating regime, the inference is possible.
 The first thing we do is to estimate the Malthusian coefficient, and identify in which regime we are.
-We obtain thanks to linear regression that $\widehat{\alpha}_2 = 0.450 \text{ hours}^{-1}$, see Figure~\ref{fig:data_Charles_log_number_cells}.
+We obtain thanks to linear regression that $\widehat{\alpha}_2 = 0.450 \text{ hours}^{-1}$, see~Figure~\ref{fig:data_Charles_log_number_cells}.
 As $\log(2)/(2\widehat{\alpha}_2) = 0.770 \text{ hours}$ and that $\Delta = 0.5$ hours, we use $\delta_1 = 1$ hour to determine the regime.
 It is not a problem that $\delta_1$ is not close to $\log(2)/(2\widehat{\alpha}_2)$.
 The more important is to avoid to be too close to $\log(2)/\widehat{\alpha}_2$, see Section~\ref{subsubsect:step_detection_regime}, which is the case here.
 Our estimation of the second eigenvalue is $\widehat{\lambda}_2 = 0.343 \text{ hours}^{-1}$, see Figure~\ref{fig:data_Charles_variance_fluctuations}.
-We detect again the oscillating regime, because the relative error between $2\widehat{\lambda}_2$ and $\alpha$ is $52.4\%$, which is strictly greater than $10\%$.
-Then, using the formula we have used for the previous dataset yields
+We detect again the oscillating regime, because the relative error between $2\widehat{\lambda}_2$ and $\alpha$ is~$52.4\%$, which is strictly greater than $10\%$.
+Then, the formula used for the first data set now gives

 which corresponds to the following mean and coefficient of variation